subtlepseudonym/subtlepseudonym.github.io/content/articles/k8s-on-pi/index.md

 ![photo of the first few lines of terminal output after boot on the rapsberry pi](pi_terminal.webp)

 A fun note about this command --
-> The raspi-config binary doesn’t have an official non-interactive API, so this command may not work in the future.
+> The raspi-config binary doesn't have an official non-interactive API, so this command may not work in the future.
 You can either use the interactive mode by omitting `nonint do_ssh 0` and using the GUI or by looking [at the source](https://github.com/raspberrypi-ui/rc_gui/blob/master/src/rc_gui.c) and updating the command.
 In case the link to source above is broken, you can also check [an archive of the page](https://web.archive.org/web/20200718051303/https://github.com/raspberrypi-ui/rc_gui/blob/master/src/rc_gui.c).

 ### Get the setup script
 Run `wget https://raw.githubusercontent.com/subtlepseudonym/pi/master/setup/pi_raspbian.sh`, which will download a setup script that will set your hostname, create a non-default user, and install some useful packages.